QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 Cagan did not use a rational expectations version of his model, but Sargent :cite:`Sargent77hyper` did.

-We study this model because it is intrinsically interesting and also because it  has a mathematical structure that also appears in virtually all  linear rational expectations model, namely, that a key  endogenous variable is a mathematical expectation of a geometric sum of future values of an exogenous variable.
+We study this model because it is intrinsically interesting and also because it  has a mathematical structure that also appears in virtually all  linear rational expectations model, namely, that a key  endogenous variable equals a mathematical expectation of a geometric sum of future values of another variable.

-In a rational expectations version of Cagan's model, the endogenous variable is the price level or rate of inflation and the exogenous variable is the money supply or the rate of change in the money supply.
+In a rational expectations version of Cagan's model, the endogenous variable is the price level or rate of inflation and the other variable is the money supply or the rate of change in the money supply.

-In this lecture, we'll encounter the following ideas:
+In this lecture, we'll encounter:

-* a convenient formula for a geometric sum of future values of an exogenous variable
+* a convenient formula for the expectation of geometric sum of future values of a variable

 * a way of solving an expectational difference equation by mapping it into a vector first-order difference equation and appropriately manipulating an eigen decomposition of the transition matrix in order to impose stability

-* a way to use a *Big :math:`K`, little :math:`k`* argument to allow apparent feedback from endogenous to exogenous variables within a rational expectations equilibrium
+* a way to use a Big :math:`K`, little :math:`k` argument to allow apparent feedback from endogenous to exogenous variables within a rational expectations equilibrium

+* a use of eigenvector decompositions of matrices that allowed :cite:`Blanchard_Khan` and :cite:`Whiteman` to solve a class of linear rational expectations models

 Cagan's model with rational expectations is formulated as an **expectational difference equation** whose solution is a rational expectations equilibrium.

-So we'll start this lecture with a quick review of deterministic (i.e., non-random) first-order and second-order linear difference equations.
+We'll start this lecture with a quick review of deterministic (i.e., non-random) first-order and second-order linear difference equations.